swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 ~~~
 {: .matlab}

-> ## GNU Octave
->
-> There are many small differences between Octave and MATLAB.
-One
-> difference is that
-> the path is *not* used by Octave to search for the file given as the
-> the argument to the `csvread` command.
-If you are using Octave you will need
-> to specify an absolute or relative path to inflammation-01.csv.
-{: .callout}

 You should see a wall of numbers on the screen---these are the values
 from the CSV file.
 It can sometimes